GLOBAL MARKETS-Scramble for safety as rouble, oil sink

 After a bumper few years driven by huge amounts of cash pumped into the financial sector by the world’s central banks, the struggle for growth in Europe and Japan and a slowdown in China has left investors deeply concerned over the shape of things to come.

-The result has been a surge in stock market volatility to levels not seen in two years, and a flood of money out of emerging markets and into traditional safe havens like the yen.
+The result has been a surge in stock market volatility to levels not seen in two years, and a flood of money out of emerging markets and into traditional safe havens like the yen and dollar.

-Wall Street’s favourite fear gauge, the CBOE Volatility index, rose almost 7 percent.

 ”“We always knew that the dollar’s rise would send a shock through emerging markets, and we can see that is happening,” said Neil Mellor, a currency strategist with Bank of New York Mellon in London.

-Yields on 10-year German government bonds - one of the last refuges for investors in times of stress - sank to record lows while prices of U.S. Treasuries also rose.
+Yields on 10-year German government bonds - one of the last refuges for investors’ in times of stress - sank to record lows.
+Yields fall as prices rise.

 Russia’s problems have been seen as stemming chiefly from the fall in the price of oil and the increasingly tough sanctions imposed on it by the U.S. and other trading partners in response to its actions in Ukraine.